asaokamei/wsCore/documents/DbAccess/Dba.md

 #Prepared Statement

-All of the above examples uses prepared statement automatically.
+As a default, wsCore uses prepared statement in the DbAccess library. i.e. all of the above examples uses prepared statement internally as well.

 ##Run Prepared Statement